- Monkeypox is a rare disease that occurs primarily in remote parts of Central and West Africa, near tropical rainforests.

 - the invasion period (0-5 days) characterized by fever, intense headache, lymphadenopathy (swelling of the lymph node), back pain, myalgia (muscle ache) and an intense asthenia (lack of energy);

-- the skin eruption period where the various stages of the eruption appear on the face (in 95% of cases), on the palms of the hands and soles of the feet (75%) and on the body nearly simultaneously.
+- the skin eruption period (within 1-3 days after appearance of fever) where the various stages of the rash appears, often beginning on the face and then spreading elsewhere on the body.
+The face (in 95% of cases), and palms of the hands and soles of the feet (75%) are most affected.
 Evolution of the rash from maculopapules (lesions with a flat bases) to vesicles (small fluid-filled blisters), pustules, followed by crusts occurs in approximately 10 days.
-Three weeks might be necessary before the complete elimination of the crusts.
+Three weeks might be necessary before the complete disappearance of the crusts.

 The number of the lesions varies from a few to several thousand, affecting oral mucous membranes (in 70% of cases), genitalia (30%), and conjunctivae (eyelid) (20%), as well as the cornea (eyeball).

-The case fatality has varied widely between epidemics but, has been less than 10% in documented cases.
-Most fatalities occur in young children.
-In addition, children may be more susceptible to monkeypox due to the termination of regular smallpox vaccinations following the worldwide eradication of the disease in 1980.
+The case fatality has varied widely between epidemics but has been less than 10% in documented events, mostly among young children.
+In general, younger age-groups appear to be more susceptible to monkeypox.

-Monkeypox can only be diagnosed definitively in the laboratory where the infection can be diagnosed by a number of different tests:
+Monkeypox can only be diagnosed definitively in the laboratory where the virus can be identified by a number of different tests:

 - enzyme-linked immunosorbent assay (ELISA)